Invest in your future

 - Have you documented your English language skills?

 Norway is a high-cost country, so you need enough money to cover your living costs while you are here.
 The Norwegian government sponsors the tuition fees for all EU/EEA students studying at public universities in Norway but offers no individual scholarships to cover living costs.

 Here is a snapshot of what a year as a student in Norway could cost:

 - Tuition fees at public institutions for EU/EEA students: NOK 0,-

 - Tution fees for students from outside of EU/EEA: The tuition fees varies between institution and between academic fields.
-You have to check the instiutional webpages for details.
+Please find more information about tuition fees here.

 - Semester fee: 1 000 – 2 000,- NOK per year